CesarDobleo/unvedlievable/README.md

 Change google VED into human-readable value.

 Some time ago, after reading a SEOmoz newsletter we found an interesting presentation about google referrer data.
-It seems that they've added a param involving where in the search result the user had click on.
+It seems that they've added a param involving where in the search results the user had click on.

 This plugin allow you to automatically get the transcription of the Google VED parameter if the visit is coming from a google box click such as news, images, etc.